ilksu-ozb/CS50-Learning-Journey/CS50x/Week1-C/Mario.md

 ## Algorithmic Thinking
 To build the pyramid, I followed this logic:
-1. Get a positive integer `h` from the user.
+1. Get a positive integer `n` from the user.
 2. Loop through each row from `1` to `n`.
 3. In each row:
     - Print `n - row_number` spaces.